 Ayutthaya was established by King U Thong as the capital of Thailand in 1351.
-It was the most splendor time of the Thai people.
-It was the center of Thailand for more than 400 years from year 1350 to year 1767.
-Ayutthaya was the largest city in the kingdom with more than 400 temples, being also the epicenter of the country’s wealth.
-During the time of Ayutthaya Kingdom, Thai and Burmese lived in conflict and the great capital Ayutthaya was invaded twice in 1569 and in 1767.
-The last conquest was the reason why Ayutthaya ceased being the capital of Kingdom.
+It was the time of greatest splendor of the Thai people.
+It was the center of Thailand for over 400 years from 1,350 to 1,767.
+Ayutthaya was the largest city in the kingdom with more than 400 temples and was also the epicenter of the country’s wealth.
+During the Ayutthaya period, Thailand and Burma lived in conflict and the great capital was invaded twice in 1569 and 1767.
+The last conquest was the reason why Ayutthaya ceased to be the capital of Thailand.

-Unfortunately, most of the wealth and prosperity of ancient Ayutthaya were destroyed in the last war against Burma.
-However, the remaining of archaeological legacy of ancient temples and palaces still makes travelers impressive.
-This historic wonder has recognized as World Heritage Site by UNESCO since 1991.
+Unfortunately, the wealth and prosperity of ancient Ayutthaya were destroyed in the last war against Burma.
+Today, we are left with an impressive archaeological legacy of ancient temples and palaces.
+This historical wonder has earned it the title of World Heritage by UNESCO since 1991.

-Ayutthaya is 85 kilometers far from Bangkok.
-It is an choice for an excursion out of Bangkok.
-It is also a perfect option as a stop on your trip to northern Thailand.
+Ayutthaya is located 85 kilometers from Bangkok.
+Very close to the current capital of Thailand, it is offered as a one-day visit from Bangkok.
+It is also a perfect choice as a stopover on your trip to northern Thailand.

-If you are considering Ayutthaya in your trip to Thailand but you still do not have the itinerary clear, we are going to show you some of the most representative places in this city:
+If you are considering Ayutthaya in your trip to Thailand but still do not have a clear itinerary, we are going to show you some of the most representative places that this city has to offer:

+- Wat Yai Chai Mongkol.
 Southeast of Ayutthaya, it was one of the first temples built in Ayutthaya.
-In the center of the temple is one of the largest chedi (stupa) of the archaeological park and.
-In addition, you could climb up to get the best views of the place.
+In the center of the temple is one of the largest chedi (stupa) of the archaeological park and can also be climbed to get the best views of the place.

+- Wat Maha That.
 It is located in the central part of Ayutthaya.
-It was one of the most important temples in the kingdom.
-With a combination of traditional Thai art and Cambodian Khmer, the highlight is the Buddha head buried between the roots of a basswood tree.
+It was one of the most important temples of the kingdom.
+With a combination of traditional Thai and Cambodian Khmer art, the figure of the Buddha’s head buried between the roots of a tree stands out above all.

-It is located in the northeast area.
-The structure contains three huge chedis that symbolize the first 3 kings of Ayutthaya.
-According to the legend, the chedis harbor the ashes of each of the kings of the kingdom.
+- Wat Phra Si San Phet.
+It is located in the northeast zone.
+The structure contains three huge chedis symbolizing the first 3 kings of Ayutthaya.
+According to legend, the chedis house the ashes of each of the kings of the kingdom.

+- Wat Chaiwatthanaram.
 It is one of the most outstanding and best preserved royal temples in Ayutthaya.
-It was built by King Prasat Thong as a present to his mother.
-Many of the temples in Thailand follow the architecture of Wat Chaiwatthanaram.
+It was built by King Prasat Thong as a souvenir to his mother.
+Many of the temples in Thailand follow an architectural model similar to that of Wat Chaiwatthanaram.

-A well-deserved building in the middle of the archaeological park.
-After visiting the ruins, we recommend the royal palace of Bang Pa In which was built by King Chulalongkorn at the end of the 19th century on the banks of the Chao Phraya River.
+- The Royal Palace of Bang Pa In.
+A deserved rest in the middle of the archaeological park.
+After visiting the ruins, we recommend the royal palace of Bang Pa In.
+A modern palace, former royal residence on holiday, in perfect condition.
+Built by King Chulalongkorn at the end of the 19th century on the banks of the Chao Phraya River.

-As a unique experience, we recommend the Thanatharee cruise which is an impressive river cruise that will show you the archaeological park from a very different point of view.
+As a unique experience, we recommend Thanatharee.
+An impressive river cruise that will show you the archaeological park from a very different point of view to the typical one.

 Are you ready to enjoy Ayutthaya?
-Do you want to include it in your trip?
-Take a look at our products and ask for a customized one.
+Would you like to include it in your trip?
+Take a look at our trips to Thailand and ask us for a tailor-made one.